-In 1922 Swan Hunter had the largest output of any British shipbuilding company, with a tonnage of just under 120,000.
+Swan Hunter had the largest output of any British shipbuilding company, with a tonnage of just under 120,000 in 1922.

 G B Hunter retired in 1928, and died in 1937.

-In 1968, following a recommendation in the Government’s Geddes Report, Swan Hunter merged with fellow Tyneside shipbuilders Vickers, R & W Hawthorne Leslie & Co and John Readhead & Sons.
+Following a recommendation in the Government’s Geddes Report, Swan Hunter merged with fellow Tyneside shipbuilders Vickers, R & W Hawthorne Leslie & Co and John Readhead & Sons in 1968.
 It thus became the largest shipbuilding group in Britain, with 20,000 employees.

 In 1977 the British shipbuilding industry was largely nationalised by the government, and Swan Hunter, with 11,000 employees, became a part of British Shipbuilders.

-In 1986 Swan Hunter regained its independence in a £5 million management buyout.
+Swan Hunter regained its independence in a £5 million management buyout in 1986.
 4,500 people were employed.